 Next, go to File > Import > Sony XDCAM.

-*If you do not see this feature, click here to download the Sony XDCAM transfer application plug in.
-Unzip the plug in and go through the installer.
-You will have to restart your computer.
+*If you do not see this feature, download the Sony XDCAM transfer application plugin.

 Click Add in the lower left part of the window and select the folder where you saved the card contents.
 Select the files you want to import.
 Make sure your Final Cut Pro Project is selected in the lower right part of the window and click Import.

 Once your files have imported, close the Sony XDCAM transfer application, and you should see your video files in the Browser window (pictured left below).
 Drag them into your new sequence.

 Now you are ready to edit!
 Read the next tutorial after you’ve finished editing.